WHAT DOES A HUISSIER DE JUSTICE DO?

 COSTS OF HUISSIERS

 The huissier is entitled to a majorization pour urgency or an émolument complémentaire de vacation if the actual execution of their responsibilities exceeds a term established by ministerial decree in cases where the state regulates the charge.
 They are also entitled to a success fee, a requirement ou d’encaissement, when they successfully collect a debt.
-If any money is owed to the creditor, that charge might be taken out first.
+If there is any money owed to the creditor, that charge might be taken out first.

 Therefore, it is wise to clarify rates and billing terms with a huissier in detail before officially employing their services.